bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 briefly by fragile accumulations of calcium"[^tez], and despite us mostly believing we were the bag, it turns out he may have been right all along.

 [^descartes]: René Descartes, *Meditations on First Philosophy*, 1641.
 Available at [gutenberg.org](https://www.gutenberg.org/ebooks/59).
 [^budnik]: Paul Budnik, *Justifying and Exploring Realistic Monism*, 2001.
 Available at [philpapers.org](https://philpapers.org/rec/BUDJAE).
-[^cults]: Gareth Davidson, *Musings on Cargo Cult Consiousness*, 2024.
+[^cults]: Gareth Davidson, *Musings on Cargo Cult Consciousness*, 2024.
 Available at [lesswrong.org](https://www.lesswrong.com/posts/oFiHwuuS8LAYqRNFh/musings-on-cargo-cult-consciousness).
 [^darwin]: Charles Darwin, *On the Origin of Species by Means of Natural Selection*, 1859.
 Available at [gutenberg.org](https://www.gutenberg.org/ebooks/2009).
 [^blood]: Unknown, *A neutrophil chasing Staphylococcus aureus*.
 Available at [youtube.com](https://youtu.be/3KrCmBNiJRI).
 [^cells]: Harvard University, XVIVO, *The Inner Life of the Cell Animation*, 2006.
 Available at [xvivo.com](https://xvivo.com/examples/the-inner-life-of-the-cell/).